NCAR/COMBLE-Intercomparison/docs/intro.md

 This page is under active development.
 ```

 This website is used to host information about the upcoming Cold-Air Outbreaks in the Marine Boundary Layer Experiment (COMBLE) large-eddy simulation (LES) / single-column model (SCM) intercomparison efforts.
+The intercomparison will focus on the 13 March Cold-Air Outbreaks (CAO) event (Fig. 1).
 We welcome you to explore the website to learn more about the intercomparison framework and workflow.

 ```{figure} 13march_case_overview.png